horovod/horovod/README.md

 1. Run `hvd.init()`.

 2. Pin a server GPU to be used by this process using `config.gpu_options.visible_device_list`.
     With the typical setup of one GPU per process, this can be set to *local rank*.
+In that case, the first process on the server will be allocated the first GPU, second process will be allocated the second GPU and so forth.

 3. Wrap optimizer in `hvd.DistributedOptimizer`.
 The distributed optimizer delegates gradient computation to the original optimizer, averages gradients using *allreduce* or *allgather*, and then applies those averaged